leandrosimoes/react-native-ls-chat/README.md

 ## FAQ

-* This package has a third party package as a direct dependency.
+* This package has a third party package as a peer dependency.
 The package is the [react-native-svg](https://github.com/react-native-svg/react-native-svg/tree/v12.1.0) at version `12.1.0` so if this package do not install by default, just follow the instructions there to install it properly.

 ## To do